 To make sure communication is as clear as possible, keep your emails short, concise, well formatted, and free of spelling errors.
 This not only will help the manufacturer, but ultimately will provide you with more useful replies.

-Requesting a quote (often referred to as an RFQ or request for quote) is a relatively simple process.
+Requesting a quote (often referred to as an RFQ or request for quote) is a relatively simple process for how to buy from Alibaba.
 However, taking a few extra minutes to plan your email can make a significant difference in the number and quality of replies you receive.

-Here are a few important questions to consider for your email:
+Here are a few important questions to consider for your email when buying from Alibaba:

 - Minimum order quantities (MOQs).
 Even if a listing provides its MOQ, you should double check with the supplier to ensure accuracy.
 If the MOQs are much higher than what you know you can afford, you’ll want to ask if they are willing to negotiate their minimums.
 Make sure to give them an idea of what you can afford.
 Keep in mind, minimum order quantity is almost always negotiable with overseas suppliers.